 Function: Essential for converting nitrates into amino acids and conversion of phosphorus into plant forms.

-Sign of deficiency: Leaves turn yellow and pale between veins.
+Signs of nutrient deficiency: Leaves turn yellow and pale between veins.
 Leaves may become bluish green and leaves do not open completely.
 Plant growth is stunted.

 Sign of excess: Poisonous to livestock.